CodeYourFuture/curriculum/content/guides/asking-questions/index.md

 **Code:**

 // Include snippet(s) of code that you are running here.
-See the code formatting tips below
+See sharing code below

 <!--{{</note>}}-->